-The Director of Student Development or designee may, by use of an Administrative Summons, formally summon a student to appear for a pre-hearing conference in connection with an alleged violation(s) by sending them a pre-hearing notification communication.
-Simultaneously, the administrative file concerning the violation(s) will be electronically shared, via student email account, with the accused student.
+The Director of Student Development or designee may, by use of an Administrative Summons, formally summon a student to appear for an informal student conduct proceeding in connection with an alleged violation(s).
+Simultaneously, the administrative file concerning the violation(s) will be electronically shared, via the student email account, with the accused student.